 Note: Don’t take into account money that’s already been spent and cannot be recovered.
 We are focusing on future expenses.

 Next, perform the same cost analysis for outsourcing that Business Process.
-You’ll need to have quotes on hand from your prospective service providers in order to make that comparison.
+You’ll need to have quotes from your prospective service providers to make that comparison.

 Last, subtract your in-house costs from your outsourcing costs to see the difference.
 Is there a significant difference that would make an impact on your bottom line?